Azure/ResourceModules/docs/wiki/The CI environment - Pipeline design.md

 ### Resources deployed by the dependency workflow

-Together with the resource modules pipelines, we are providing a dependency pipeline, leveraging resource parameters from the `utilities\dependencies` subfolder and either one of the following pipelines:
-- GitHub workflow: `.github\workflows\platform.dependencies.yml`
-- Azure DevOps pipeline: `.azuredevops\platformPipelines\platform.dependencies.yml`

 The resources deployed by the dependency workflow need to be in place before testing all the modules.
-Some of them (e.g. [storage account], [key vault] and [event hub namespace]) require a globally unique resource name.
-Before running the dependency workflow, it is required to update those values and their corresponding references in the resource modules parameters.

-> Note: By default, the parameter files make use of the placeholder token `'<<namePrefix>>'` to make all resource names specific to an environment.
+> Note: Some dependency resources (e.g. [storage account], [key vault] and [event hub namespace]) require a globally unique resource name.
+By default, the parameter files make use of the placeholder token `'<<namePrefix>>'` to make all resource names specific to an environment.
 Refer to [Parameter File Tokens Design](./The%20CI%20environment%20-%20Token%20replacement) for more details.

 Since also dependency resources are in turn subject to dependencies with each other, resources are deployed in the following grouped order.